emillinden/TiTS/README.md

-# TiTS - A Toggl to Tempo sync
+# TiTS - Toggl into Tempo Synchronizer

 TiTS is a Command Line Interface (CLI) written in TypeScript that helps you manage your time entries by fetching them from Toggl and adding them to Tempo via Tempo's API.